 I know the stock market can be scary for some.
 Get over your fear of the stock market and start investing right now!

-Many think that you need to be rich to invest in the stock market, that is far from true.
-I started investing when I earned a $26,000 salary and I am doing perfectly fine.
+Many think that you need to be rich to invest in the stock market, far from true.
+I started investing when I earned a $26,000 salary, and I am doing perfectly fine.

 If you have no idea where to start, check out this guide for investing your first dollar.